Contaminants concentrations in seafood

 Key pressures and impacts

-In the 2012 UK Initial Assessment (HM Government, 2012), the key pressures and impacts identified were the introduction of discharges, emissions and losses of persistent, toxic and bio-accumulating synthetic and non-synthetic chemicals such as pesticides, antifoulants, pharmaceuticals, heavy metals and hydrocarbons from various sources which impact the marine environment.
+From the 2012 initial and 2018 UK assessment, the key pressures and impacts identified were the introduction of discharges, emissions and losses of persistent, toxic and bio-accumulating synthetic and non-synthetic chemicals such as pesticides, antifoulants, pharmaceuticals, heavy metals and hydrocarbons from various sources which impact the marine environment.
 These chemicals can reach the marine environment from various land-based and marine sources and can accumulate in marine sediments and rise through the food chain into seafood harvested for human consumption.
-These all remain relevant, and emerging contaminants of concern are kept under review, for example, through amendments to the EU legislation.
+These all remain relevant, and emerging contaminants of concern are kept under review, for example, through amendments to the EU and UK legislation.

 Measures taken to address the impacts